 “We don’t yet know, above all, what the world might be like if children were to grow up without being subjected to humiliation, if parents would respect them and take them seriously as people.” ~ Alice Miller

-At our school, your child may mature and grow in unexpected ways.
+Your child may mature and grow in unexpected ways while enrolled in our program.
 That is the beauty of Sudbury schools!
 As with any other relationship in which one person is changing, the other may have to make adjustments as well.
 You can expect your child to demand more autonomy and respect at home.
 If you are open to making changes in the way that you relate to your child, then your relationship, and your child, will blossom.

 If my child becomes a Sudbury student, will my role change from parent to friend?